dcaffer07/Intermediate-Arduino/README.md

 ### Motor Control
 #### Description:
-> Make a motor control operate according to the state of a poitentiometer which has been attatched as well to a battery pack and arduino.
+> Make a motor control operate according to the state of a potentiometer which has been attatched to a battery pack and arduino.
 #### Wriring
 > Very straight forward, simply connect a potentiometer to a motor and a AA batery pack.
 <img src="https://github.com/dcaffer07/Intermediate-Arduino/blob/main/media/Screenshot%20(21).png?raw=true" alt="wiring2" style="width:450px;">